MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 This post contains affiliate links to books.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.

-## The Happy Hollisters and the Cuckoo Clock Mystery, by Jerry West
+## The 13 Clocks, by James Thurber

 <img src="https://imgur.com/7L5Xm9p.png" width="25%"  />